Grant-Allan/cop4331-group2/Artifacts/architecture.md

 # Data Design

 We are not using databases for this project.
-All data will be stored in data structures of various types.
+All data will be stored in text files when the game is closed.

 # Business Rules